Environmental impact of aviation

 Aircraft engines produce gases, noise, and particulates from fossil fuel combustion, raising environmental concerns over both global impacts and their effects on local air quality.

-Jet airliners contribute to climate change by emitting carbon dioxide, the best understood greenhouse gas, and, with less scientific understanding, nitrogen oxides, contrails and particulates.

-Their radiative forcing is estimated at 1.3–1.4 that of alone, excluding induced cirrus cloud which remains poorly understood scientifically.
+Jet airliners contribute to climate change via their exhaust, which contains carbon dioxide, nitrogen oxides, and particulates, and which can lead to the formation of contrails under certain atmospheric conditions.
+Excluding the effect of contrail-induced cirrus clouds (which is not accurately quantified), the radiative forcing of jet exhaust is estimated at 1.3–1.4 times that of alone.

 In 2018, global commercial operations generated 2.4% of all emissions.

 Jet airliners became about 70% more fuel efficient between 1967 and 2007, and emissions per revenue ton-kilometer (RTK) in 2018 were 47% of those in 1990.
 In 2018, emissions averaged 88 grams of per revenue passenger per km.

 While the aviation industry is more fuel efficient, overall emissions have risen as the volume of air travel has increased.
 By 2020, aviation emissions were 70% higher than in 2005 and they could grow by 300% by 2050.

 Aircraft noise pollution disrupts sleep, children's education and could increase cardiovascular risk.

 Airports can generate water pollution due to their extensive handling of jet fuel and deicing chemicals if not contained, contaminating nearby water bodies.

 Aviation activities emit ozone and ultrafine particles, both of which are health hazards.
 Piston engines used in general aviation burn Avgas, releasing toxic lead.

 Aviation's environmental footprint can be reduced by better fuel economy in aircraft, or air traffic control and flight routes can be optimized to lower non- effects on climate from NOx, particulates or contrails.

 Aviation biofuel, emissions trading and carbon offsetting, part of the ICAO's CORSIA, can lower emissions.
 Aviation usage can be lowered by short-haul flight bans, train connections, personal choices and aviation taxation and subsidies.
 Fuel-powered aircraft may be replaced by hybrid electric aircraft and electric aircraft or by hydrogen-powered aircraft.

 Since 2021, the IATA members plan net-zero carbon emissions by 2050, followed by the ICAO in 2022.